Blog | Personal Finance

 In fact, one of the top hits on Google for “live below your means” is an article called, “Want to get rich?
 This is the secret.”
 The author of that article advocates for eliminating your debt and creating a small budget to live on, sticking with it even when you get a raise or a bonus and saving that money.
 Among the tips given in the article are “Don’t go to the mall,” “Act like you have no money,” and “Don’t use credit cards.”

 As the thinking goes by so-called experts, the reason why many people are poor is because they cannot control their spending.
 As soon as they get their paycheck, they go on a shopping spree, spending it all on things like clothes, cars, and more.
-The only way to stop this cycle of financial destruction is living below your means.
+The only way to stop this cycle of financial destruction is to live below your means.

 A poor mindset says, “Live below your means”

 “Live below your means,” is a poor mindset because it teaches you to think too narrowly.
 Rather than teach you to be creative in making more money, it teaches you to be merciless in what you spend your money on.
-In the article I mentioned above, the author writes, “Trimming relatively small expenses such as lattes, magazines, and gym membership is a common approach to reducing expenses.
+In the article mentioned above, the author writes, “Trimming relatively small expenses such as lattes, magazines, and gym membership is a common approach to reducing expenses.
 But to get rich, you need to learn how to live below your means.
 To do this, you need to examine your essential living expenses.”

 Instead of asking, “How can I live below my means?”, ask, “How can I expand my means?”

-For my poor dad, the world was one of scarcity.
+For poor dad, the world was one of scarcity.
 He believed that if there was something he wanted in life, he needed to deny himself and save his resources for only necessities.

 This is the core of thinking like rich dad instead of like poor dad.
 Think like an investor or an entrepreneur.
 Identify what you want and work out a plan to get there in a smart way through assets.